 As a BDC, we are required to determine the net asset value of our investment portfolio on a quarterly basis.
-Securities that are publicly traded are valued at the reported closing price on the valuation date.
+Securities that are publicly traded are valued at the midpoint between the bid-ask spread on the valuation date.
 Securities that are not publicly traded are valued at fair value as determined in good faith by our board of directors.
 In connection with that determination, valuations are prepared using relevant inputs, including, but not limited to, indicative dealer quotes, values of like securities, the most recent portfolio company financial statements and forecasts.
+Our board of directors obtains extensive input from our Advisers, as well as valuation analyses from third party valuation services, on which our board of directors relies in determining the fair value of securities that have no trading market.

-We account for our portfolio investments at fair value under the provisions of the Financial Accounting Standards Board ("FASB") Accounting Standards Codification" or "ASC") 820, Fair Value Measurements and Disclosures ("ASC 820").
+We account for our portfolio investments at fair value under the provisions of the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("Codification" or "ASC") 820, Fair Value Measurements and Disclosures ("ASC 820").
 ASC 820 defines fair value, establishes a framework for measuring fair value, establishes a fair value hierarchy based on the quality of inputs used to measure fair value and enhances disclosure requirements for fair value measurements.
 ASC 820 requires us to assume that the portfolio investment is to be sold in the principal market to independent market participants.
 Market participants are defined as buyers and sellers in the principal market that are independent, knowledgeable, and willing and able to transact.
 For those investments in which there is an absence of a principal market, we incorporate the income approach to estimate the fair value of our portfolio debt investments primarily through the use of a yield to maturity model.

 Additionally, we invest in illiquid securities issued by private LMM companies.
-Our investment in LMM portfolio companies may be subject to restrictions on resale and will generally have no established trading market or generally have established markets that are inactive.
+Our investments in LMM portfolio companies may be subject to restrictions on resale and will generally have no established trading market or generally have established markets that are inactive.
 We determine in good faith the fair value of our portfolio investments pursuant to a valuation policy in accordance with ASC 820.
 We review external events, including private mergers, sales and acquisitions involving comparable companies, and include these events in the valuation process.
 Our valuation policy and process are intended to provide a consistent basis for determining the fair value of our investment portfolio.